 - Fan speed control

-Controls work great and I have absolutely no complaints!
+The controls work great and I have absolutely no complaints.
 The functions are simple, easy to learn, and become second nature in a matter of seconds.

 However, unlike the Vista 200, the buttons beep when touched.
 Unfortunately, there’s no way to switch this off.